Jorge-Zepeda-O/Sidescope_Spectral_Fitting/README.md

 # Sidescope_Spectral_Fitting
-MATLAB code allowing for spectral analysis using the Landes Lab's Sidescope
+MATLAB code allowing for spectral analysis using the Landes Lab's Sidescope - Based on existing code written for the group.